-Teaching writing is very different from teaching other skills.
+In the field of TESOL, teaching writing skills is very different from teaching other skills.
 When acquiring a new language, we learn to speak like we learn to walk: through trial and error, and as we develop the moves and techniques we are soon toddling around.

-There must also be motivated to learn, a purpose to practice, and students must go through stages in developing specific competencies before proficiency can be achieved.
+There must also be motivation to learn, a purpose to practice, and students must go through stages in developing specific competencies before proficiency can be achieved.

-Want To Teach Writing?
-Think About What Happens When You Are Asked To Write In Your Native Language
+What Happens When You Are Asked To Write In Your Native Language?

 Your mind has been trained to brainstorm; you mentally run through different ideas, ‘see’ the potential in numerous topics, choose the best one that matches the audience, time frame, and within minutes you are likely writing your topic sentence “My most memorable holiday was…”.